stevebartholomew/stevebartholomew.github.com/source/_posts/2013-12-14-automated-ui-testing-with-cucumber-for-cordova-phonegap-apps.markdown

 ### Your app

-I'm assuming you're working on a hybrid app using the latest Cordova (3.1.x at the time of writing).
+I'm assuming you're working on a hybrid app using the latest Cordova (4.x at the time of last review).

 ## Setting up